4/26/2017 ~8am. Bicyclist Cindi Whitmore was killed after being struck by a truck driver in south Phoenix.

 Baseline is a primary arterial, in this section it has a raised median with 3 lanes in each direction plus a wide designated bike lane.

-I’ll leave this bit here for posterity, but base on the 5/4/2017 news story, it’s moot:
+I’ll leave this bit here for posterity, but based on the 5/4/2017 news story, it’s moot:

 Police have not said the circumstances of the crash, but have already signaled the driver will not face any serious criminal charges “Neither speed nor driver impairment appear to be early factors,” That begs the question if it was the driver who drifted out of his lane and into the bicyclist…